Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Introduction

 \section{Introduction}

-Over the past few years, deep convolutional neural networks (CNNs) have advanced the state-of-the-art of a variety of image restoration tasks including single image super-resolution (SISR)~\cite{Dong2014}, inpainting~\cite{Pathak2016}, denoising~\cite{Zhang2017}, colorization~\cite{Zhang2016}, \etc. Despite the impressive quantitative metrics and perceptual quality that CNNs have been achieved, most state-of-the-art solutions are trained with pairs of manually (de)generated images and their anticipated restoration outcomes based on implicit assumptions about the input.

-In general, image degradations are restricted to being in a presumed level throughout datasets~\cite{Gao2017}, \eg, a pre-defined shape, size and even location for inpainting regions~\cite{Kohler2014, Yang2017}, or a designate downsampling strategy from high-resolution images~\cite{Dong2014, Kim2016, Tai2017}.
-With the robustness of deep networks having been criticized for years~\cite{Szegedy2014, Zhang2017_Lr}, such specification of the input domain shall entail severe over-fitting in the obtained CNN models~\cite{Gao2017, Zhang2018}.
-That is, they can succeed when the assumptions are fulfilled and test degradations are limited to the same particular setting as in training, but is problematic in practical applications in which multiple degradations and more flexible restorations are required.
+\IEEEPARstart{O}{ver} the past few years, deep convolutional neural networks (CNNs) have advanced the state-of-the-art of a variety of image restoration tasks including single image super-resolution (SISR)~\cite{Dong2014}, inpainting~\cite{Pathak2016}, denoising~\cite{Zhang2017}, colorization~\cite{Zhang2016}, etc. Most state-of-the-art solutions were trained with pairs of manually generated input images and their anticipated restoration outcomes, based on implicit assumptions about the degeneration process.
+Image degradations might be restricted to a presumed level throughout datasets, \eg, a pre-defined shape, size, or location for inpainting regions~\cite{Kohler2014, Yang2017}, and a designated downsampling strategy from high-resolution images~\cite{Dong2014, Kim2016, Tai2017}.
+Such specifications of the input domain entail severe over-fitting in the obtained CNN models~\cite{Gao2017, Zhang2018}.
+That is, they can succeed when the assumptions are fulfilled and the test degradations are limited to such a particular level, but their performance is unassured in practical applications in which multiple degradations exist and more flexible restorations are required.